 Poor Man's Hunting Guide: DIY Hunting Tips For Elk

-There are benefits to hunting deep in the backcountry, penetrating remote wilderness and creeping into barren deserts.
+There are major benefits to hunting deep in the backcountry, penetrating remote wilderness, and creeping into barren deserts.
 The advantages are psychological, strategic and financial.
 Off the grid, there’s still a place for the guy who likes to earn his trophy, rather than pay for it.

 Public Land Hot Spots for Elk

-Elk hunting is often the first thing that comes to mind when you think of Western hunts.
-Easterners, most of which are “flatlanders,” are sometimes happy for the opportunity to see a bull, while residents are on the prowl for a trophy elk.
-Here’s the deal: If you are a non-resident looking for a trophy bull, be prepared to wait many years to build enough points to draw a tag in an area where they are plentiful.
+If you are a non-resident looking for a trophy bull, be prepared to wait many years to build enough points to draw a tag in an area where they are plentiful.
 Then you can either spend a lot of money paying an outfitter or plan a DIY elk hunt on public land.
 The latter option requires work, but only makes the reward so much sweeter.
 Prepare yourself to trek into terrain that will make others turn around.
 As for the best hunting tips for elk, we can stress enough the benefit of going beyond the crowds.
 Your fellow hunters are essentially the competition.
 And while you should root for anybody to ethically harvest a fine elk, the mere presence of humans is going to drive herds deep into the mountains.
 That’s where you must go.

 Colorado Public Land OTC Elk Hunting